-Rock-fall hazard potential is based on a number of factors including geology, topography, and climate.
-Rock-fall sources include bedrock outcrops or boulders on steep mountainsides or near the edges of escarpments such as bluffs, terraces, and ancient shorelines.
-Talus cones and scree-covered slopes are indicators of a high rock-fall hazard, although other areas are also vulnerable.
-Rock falls may be initiated by frost action, rainfall, weathering and erosion of the rock or surrounding material, and root growth, though in many cases a specific triggering mechanism is not apparent.
-Rock falls may also be initiated by ground shaking.
-Keefer (1984) indicates earthquakes as small as M4 can trigger rock falls.
+Rockfall-hazard potential is based on a number of factors including geology, topography, and climate.
+Rockfall sources include bedrock outcrops or boulders on steep mountainsides or near the edges of escarpments, such as bluffs, terraces, and ancient shorelines.
+Talus cones and scree-covered slopes are indicators of a high rockfall hazard, although other areas are also vulnerable.
+Rockfalls may be initiated by frost action, rainfall, weathering and erosion of the rock or surrounding material, and root growth, though in many cases a specific triggering mechanism is not apparent.
+Rockfalls may also be initiated by ground shaking.
+Keefer (1984) indicated earthquakes as small as M 4 can trigger rockfalls.

-The rock-fall hazard map (plate 6) shows areas in the Copperton quadrangle that may be susceptible to rock fall.
-Where no hazard is mapped, rock-fall hazard is either absent or too localized to show on a 1:24,000-scale map.
-Each hazard category includes three components (figure 6): (1) a rock-fall source, in general defined by geologic units that exhibit relatively consistent patterns of rock-fall susceptibility throughout the study area, (2) an acceleration zone, where rock-fall fragments detached from the source gain energy and momentum as they travel downslope-this zone often includes a talus slope, which becomes less apparent with decreasing relative hazard and is typically absent where the hazard is low, and (3) a runout zone or rock-fall shadow, including gentler slopes that may be covered discontinuously by scattered large boulders that have rolled or bounced beyond the base of the slope.
-To evaluate rock-fall hazard (plate 6) we used five main sources of data: (1) recent UGS geologic mapping (Biek and others, 2007), (2) previous landslide investigations, (3) aerial photography interpretation, (4) 2-meter LiDAR data (AGRC, 2006), and (5) field mapping and reconnaissance.
+The rockfall hazard map (plate 6) shows areas in the Tickville Spring quadrangle that may be susceptible to rockfall.
+Where no hazard is mapped, rockfall hazard is either absent or too localized to show on a 1:24,000-scale map.
+Each hazard category includes three components (figure 6): (1) a rockfall source, in general defined by geologic units that exhibit relatively consistent patterns of rockfall susceptibility throughout the study area; (2) an acceleration zone, where rockfall fragments detached from the source gain energy and momentum as they travel downslope, which often includes a talus slope, that becomes less apparent with decreasing relative hazard and is typically absent where the hazard is low; and (3) a runout zone, including gentler slopes that may be covered discontinuously by scattered large boulders that have rolled or bounced beyond the base of the slope.

-We assigned a hazard designation of high, moderate, or low based on the following rock-fall-source parameters: rock type, joints, fractures, orientation of bedding planes, and potential clast size, as determined by geologic mapping (Biek and others, 2007), as well as slope angle, acceleration zone, and a shadow angle of 20 degrees.
-We evaluated slopes below rockfall sources for slope angle, vegetation, clast distribution, clast size range, amount of embedding, and weathering of rock-fall boulders.
-Table 3 summarizes our recommended requirements for site-specific geotechnical/geologic-hazard investigations related to rock-fall hazards to protect life and safety.
+To evaluate rockfall hazard (plate 6), we used five main sources of data: (1) recent UGS geologic mapping (Biek and others, 2005), (2) previous landslide investigations, (3) aerial photography interpretation, (4) 0.5-meter lidar data (AGRC, 2006), and (5) field mapping and reconnaissance.
+We assigned a hazard designation of high, moderate, or low, based on the following rockfall-source parameters: rock type, joints, fractures, orientation of bedding planes, and potential clast size, as determined by geologic mapping (Biek and others, 2005), as well as slope angle, acceleration zone, and a shadow angle of 20°.
+We evaluated slopes below rockfall sources for slope angle, vegetation, clast distribution, clast size range, amount of embedding, and weathering of rockfall boulders.
+Table 3 summarizes our recommended requirements for sitespecific geotechnical/geologic-hazard investigations related to rockfall hazards to protect life and safety.
+Additionally, Guidelines for Evaluating Rockfall Hazards in Utah (Lund and Knudsen, 2016; https://ugspub.nr.utah.gov/publications/ circular/c-122.pdf), recommends minimum standards for performing rockfall hazard investigations in Utah.